plum-umd/abstracting-definitional-interpreters/haskell/README.txt

     we can't assume all state lives at a single position on the stack)
   * ListSet is an attempt at a set-like structure that doesn't have the Ord constraint on monadic bind.
-Comparison and printing are defined as a set, but bind is just concatMap like lists. (is this sound???)
+Comparison and printing are defined as a set, but bind is just concatMap like lists.
+(I'm only 90% it's sound)
   * Map defines pretty printing for maps
+  * MonadFunctor defines higher-order monads (monads in the category of monads, see blog post "mmorph-1.0.0: Monad morphisms").
+MonadFunctor is used heavily in the "plumbing" for new monads".
-  * Pointed is a class with one function, unit, which describes a pointed functor
+  * Pointed is a class with one function, `unit', which describes a pointed functor
   * Set defines pretty printing for sets (ListSet uses this)
 * PrettyUtil:
   * The PrettyPrint library ansi-wl-pprint has a broken pretty-printer for